andyeske/How-to-CAD-Almost-Anything/README.md

 *	Learning how to use the lofting and sweep command.
 *	Continuing to master previously explored tools, such as revolve, linear/circular patterns and plane creation.

-**Session Activity:** Using the tools learned on S4, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on S4, we’ll design three objects, namely:
 *	A 3D model from a [boat hull 2D plan](https://www.fao.org/3/V9468E/v9468e04.gif).
 *	An airport control tower (using loft, sweep, revolve, and patterns).
 *	A banana, in honor of the banana lounge (using various plane cuts, splines and lofts).